RaspAP/raspap-docs/docs/multiple.md

 ## Overview
 :octicons-beaker-24: Experimental

 Many users have asked if it's possible to create a second wireless access point on the same device.
-The answer is "yes" with an AP-capable external wireless adapter.
-For example, the [Edimax EW-7811Un USB adapter](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/us/wireless_adapters_n150/ew-7811un/) works without additional drivers on many devices, including the Raspberry Pi.
+The answer is "yes" with an AP-capable external wireless adapter and the correct settings.
+The [Edimax EW-7811Un USB adapter](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/us/wireless_adapters_n150/ew-7811un/) works without additional drivers on many devices, including the Raspberry Pi.
+For this reason it is used in this walkthrough.

 ## Scenario
 In this setup, we will use an external Edimax 2.4GHz USB adapter together with the onboard wireless chipset of the Raspberry Pi 4 operating on the 5GHz band.
 The end result is displayed in the WiFi network scan below.

 ![](https://user-images.githubusercontent.com/229399/121822121-a380ef80-cc9d-11eb-94a1-d404adc07b78.png){: style="width:450px"}

-It is not currently possible to create this configuration with RaspAP's UI, so these experimental manual steps are provided below.
+It is not currently possible to create this configuration with RaspAP's UI, so these manual steps are provided below.

 ## Prerequisites
 This tutorial assumes that you have followed the [Quick start](/#quick-start) or [manual installation](/manual/) instructions.